AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 Rangatiratanga refers to the right of Māori to exercise authority over their own affairs, including their data.
 Māori data sovereignty, as articulated by Te Mana Raraunga, asserts that Māori have inherent rights and interests in data about Māori people, language, culture, resources, and environments.
 AI governance must recognise these rights and create mechanisms for Māori to exercise meaningful control over how AI systems use data that is about them or derived from their communities.

-Te Mana Raraunga and Māori data sovereignty in artificial intelligence
+Te Mana Raraunga and Māori data sovereignty in AI.

 Te Mana Raraunga, the Māori Data Sovereignty Network, established the foundational principles that guide how organisations across Aotearoa should approach Māori data in AI systems.
 These principles assert that Māori data (data about Māori people, their communities, resources, and taonga) is subject to the rights and interests of Māori as a collective, not merely as individual data subjects under the Privacy Act 2020.
 This distinction is fundamental to responsible AI governance in New Zealand.